-Mike Minor, who had provided many of the wall paintings seen in the original Star Trek and who had been responsible for designing the Melkotian in “Spectre of the Gun” as well as the Tholian web, returned to the franchise in 1977 for what was then intended to be a second television series.
+Mike Minor, who had provided many of the wall paintings seen in the original Star Trek, and who had been responsible for designing the Melkotian in “Spectre of the Gun” as well as the Tholian web, returned to the franchise in 1977 for what was then intended to become a second television series.

 His designs for the refitted Enterprise reveal an evolutionary step between The Original Series and The Next Generation.
 The bridge looks warmer and more comfortable.
 The transporter room combines the “psychedelic” back panels of the 1960s with a new console design of the 70s.

 To that end, Minor came up with drawings for a recreation room, which was described as “a redress of other sets to give us a variety of mess and recreation facilities.”
-Here, crew members could relax and enjoy leisure time.
+A place for crew members to relax and enjoy leisure time.
 “Various games such as three-dimensional chess can be played here.”

 Roddenberry also wanted larger crew quarters, especially for the captain.
-Minor’s concept art influenced the set that was ultimately built for The Motion Picture.
+Minor’s concept art influenced the set that would later be build for The Motion Picture.
 The color scheme of the waist-high wall console was lifted from his drawing.

 A set for engineering was actually built and test footage was shot there on December 22, 1977.

 The scene was shot in wide-angled format, suitable for motion pictures but definitely not for television.
-Plans to change Phase II into The Motion Picture were well underway at the point.
+Plans to change Phase II into The Motion Picture were well underway.
 The set followed Minor’s basic design.
 For the first time, the warp core was put in the center of the room, a design choice that would prove durable.